-2nd truancy: Two (2) days in-house and student and parent/guardian of record must meet with the student's guidance counselor and Dean of Students.
+2nd truancy: Two (2) days in-house and student and parent/guardian of record must meet with the student's school counselor and Dean of Students.

-3rd and subsequent truancy: Three (3) days in-house and student and parent/guardian of record must meet with the Principal and Dean of Students.
+3rd and subsequent truancy: TThree (3) days in-house and student and parent/ guardian of record must meet with the Principal and Dean of Students.

-Note - If a student cannot be located in the building, the Main Office will broad page for that student twice.
-If the student does not return to the Main Office following the second broad page, it will be assumed that the student has left the building without permission and is truant.
+Note - If a student cannot be located in the building, the main office will broad page for that student twice.
+If the student does not return to the main office following the second broad page, it will be assumed that the student has left the building without permission and is truant.